 Since we were teaching full time onsite beginning September 29, 2020, our district provided RTI, Gifted and Talented, SEL, character education, gym, art, music, steam, computers and lunch without any interruption.
 We plan to continue this extensive programming for the 2021-22 school year.
 The new SEL program implemented this year was very successful and will continue as well as our new lunch program.
-Food services are available to all of our students and those who have financial needs are still able to get lunch.
-All students will eat in the classrooms at their desk with desk barriers; however, we have since removed the barriers since April 2022.
-We will resume eating in the cafeteria as we did pre-pandemic for the 2022-23.
+Food services are available to all of our students and those who have financial needs are still able to get lunch..
+All students will eat in the classrooms at their desk with desk barriers.